 Here are 25 tips that can be used by small and medium businesses to set up, maintain, and improve their accounting process:

-1. Setting Up Accounting for Small Businesses
+1. Set Up Accounting for Small Businesses

 It’s wise to review your system as your business grows from year to year.
+A new controller joining your team, for instance, is a strong trigger to re-evaluate and implement a more robust system.

 How often: One-time setup, with periodic reviews as needed